rust-dsa/rust-dsa.github.io/src/what_is_dsa/algorithms.md

 **7. Encryption algorithm:** This algorithm takes data and maybe an encryption key as input and outputs an encrypted data.
 Concurrently a decryption algorithm takes the encrypted data and decryption key as input and outputs the original text.

 **8. Recursive algorithm:** This algorithm calls itself repeatedly until a solution emerges.
 Recursive algorithms call themselves with a smaller values every time a recursive function is involved.

+When writing algorithms to solve a problem in programming, or finding a solution to problem in general, we need to think about the following:

+1. What is the algorithm supposed to do?
+2. Does the algorithm do what it is supposed to do?
+3. Is the algorithm efficient?
+And can it be made more efficient?